-What is a IRS PIN and why is e-signing necessary?
+What is an IRS Electronic Filing PIN and Why is E-Signing Necessary?

-We work to make filing your taxes electronically as convenient as possible.
+We work to make electronically filing your taxes as convenient as possible.
 We will help you to prepare your return and when you are ready transmit it, help to send it safely and securely on to the IRS.
-Before we do this, you will need to sign your return just as you would with a paper filing.
+Before we do this, you will need to e-sign your return just as you would with a paper filing.

-Anytime you opt to electronically file a tax document you are required to enter either your adjusted gross income (AGI) from last year's tax return or your personal identification number (PIN).
-This is also known as e-signing and is used as a electronic signature.
+Anytime you opt to electronically file a tax document, you are required to enter either your adjusted gross income (AGI) from last year's tax return or your IRS personal identification number (PIN).
+This is also known as e-signing and is used as an electronic signature.
 It also serves as a way to help protect tax payers against unauthorized filings.

-A filing PIN is usually five digits long.
+A IRS electronic filing PIN is usually five digits long.
 It serves to help verify that the person filing is the individual taxpayer or someone filing on the behalf of this taxpayer.

 You will need the following information before you begin:

 - Adjusted gross income from last year's return